-A substantial field of activity for her has been creative and alternative approaches to reflective practice and personal and professional development.
-In particular she has explored how students address questions of identity, self construction and personal learning narrative through these educational practices.
-These interests informed her MA thesis on Auto/biography and Personal Development Planning in the Creative Arts and her doctoral study of the life and art of Dod Procter, only the second woman to become a Royal Academician in the UK.
-While preparing her doctorate she wrote the first monograph on Procter, A Singular Vision (2007) and then brought these interests into her next project which was creating a visual online resource for PPD – PPD Coach which nurtured playful exploration of identity, values, emotions and drivers alongside evaluations of skill acquisition, knowledge and progress.
+All these experiences made clear to me the extent to students grapple with questions of identity, self construction and personal learning narratives as they work through their programmes of study or research.
+A fascination with these informed my MA thesis on Auto/biography and Personal Development Planning (PDP) in the Creative Arts and my doctoral study of the life and art of Dod Procter, only the second woman to become a Royal Academician in the UK.
+My research into Dod was published as the first monograph on her; A Singular Vision (2007).
+Multiple strands – arts, the visual, personal narrative, creativity and development of learning – all conjoined in projects and teaching to nurture playful exploration of identity, values, emotions and drivers alongside evaluations of skill acquisition, knowledge and progress.

 As a child I loved LEGO® and in 2009 found myself using it as a means of communicating my ideas about Wenger’s Communities of Practice framework and its usefulness as part of PDP and critical self-evaluation.
 My use of it grew and led me to become an accredited facilitator of LEGO® SERIOUS PLAY® in 2013.
 I use (and adapt) this methodology extensively within and outside HE to enable people to reflect on and explore matters important to them.
 Topics have included sustainability, evaluation, Erasmus partnerships, team identity, strategy and direction, handling change, overcoming stuckness, threshold concepts, relationships, widening participation and countless others.
 I’ve worked with educators, corporate executives, conference teams, students, public audiences and many others to explore topics and questions in this way.